You bought a guitar to punish your ma,

 It was the summer of ’92 and I wanted to buy my first guitar.

 There was no reason to ask for money from my father.
 It was a luxury unaffordable on a policeman’s wage which was the only family income,with three children and a car to maintain.
 But I was listening to Pink Floyd from dusk till dawn and I should,I should, I SHOULD learn how to play “Wish you were here”

 A friend of mine, who wanted to oversize his underbone’s piston to 70mm or something like that, I didn’t understand and I couldn’t care less, hit on the solution.

 -Why don’t you come to work in the apricot fields?

 -Does it pay well?

-He told me the wage and it seemed to me outrageously low.
+He told me the wage and it seemed to me derisively low.
 Till then, I had never worked; I had just finished the second class of senior high school.
-Whenever I asked my father for money, the refrain was: “Do you think that money grows on trees?”
+Whenever I asked my father for money, his answer was invariably: “Do you think that money grows on trees?”

 Well, it didn’t grow on apricot trees, for sure.